 The award ceremony of the contest took place on 21 September 2018 in Beijing (China) on the International Day of Peace, in close collaboration with the partner of the contest China World Peace Foundation.

 Throughout the contest, the photos were examined by an international selection committee composed of six renowned professionals.
-You can have a look at the 2018 winners gallery here.

 From this contest, the "Youth Eyes on the Silk Roads" travelling photo exhibition presenting the 57 best photos was set up.
 It was exhibited for the first time as a side event during the award ceremony in Beijing.
 These photos were also presented during various travelling exhibitions around the world (Oman, Turkmenistan, Afghanistan, Russian Federation, UNESCO HQ in Paris and Turkey).
 This exhibition was also organised at the venues of international conferences such as the "World Forum on Intercultural Dialogue" in Baku, Azerbaijan on 2-3 May 2019, and the "Conference on Dialogue of Asian Civilizations" in Beijing on 15 May 2019.